FoxxMD/deploy-ntfy-alerter/README.md

   # * leave unset to push all alerts
   # * otherwise, alerts will only be pushed if Alert is one of the comma-separated states set here
   #ALLOW_RESOLVED_TYPE=resolved,unresolved

+  ## Delay alerts with below types for X milliseconds
+  ## and cancel pushing alert if it is resolved within that time
+  #UNRESOLVED_TIMEOUT_TYPES=ServerCpu,ServerMem
+  #UNRESOLVED_TIMEOUT=2000
 """

 [[variable]]